 II/Grenadier-Regiment 736, 716.
 Infanterie-Division

 The village of Courseulles-sur-Mer is defended by a large anti-tank wall and German strongpoints coded Wn 29 and Wn 30, with soldiers of the 2nd Battalion of the Grenadier-Regiment 736, (716.
 Infanterie-Division).
-The Wn 29 is powerfully armed with a barrel of 88 mm, two 75 mm and an anti-tank of 50 mm.
+The Wn 29 is powerfully armed with one 88 mm gun, one 75 mm gun and a 50 mm anti-tank gun.
 The Wn 30, defends the southern accesses of the locality in front of Graye-sur-Mer and is surrounded by a network of trenches.

 The Canadians of the 3rd Infantry Division are responsible for disembarking on Juno Beach on D-Day.
 The 7th brigade, in particular, receives “Mike” and “Nan Green” beach areas and two of its regiments are responsible for seizing Courseulles-sur-Mer: the Royal Winnipeg Rifles and the Regina Rifles Regiment.

 The assault on Courseulles-sur-Mer is preceded, as on the other beaches of the invasion, by an aerial bombardment and then by a naval bombardment two hours before the landing which is scheduled for 7.35 am At the dawn of June 6, 1944, the sea in front of Juno was extremely rough and the Canadians landed ten minutes behind schedule.
 Moreover, the bombing was ineffective and both the anti-tank wall and the German defenses are still in place.